FtsZ: Septal localization and intracellular signaling

 The formation of the Z-ring closely coincides with cellular processes associated with replication.
 Z-ring formation coincides with the termination of genome replication in E. coli and 70% of chromosomal replication in B. subtilis.
 The timing of Z-ring formation suggests the possibility of a spatial or temporal signal that permits the formation of FtsZ filaments.
 In Escherichia coli, at least two negative regulators of FtsZ assembly form a bipolar gradient, such that the concentration of active FtsZ required for FtsZ assembly is highest at mid-cell between the two segregating chromosomes, and lowest at the poles and over the chromosomes.
 This type of regulation seems to occur in other species such as Bacillus subtilis and Caulobacter crescentus.
 However, other species including Streptococcus pneumoniae and Myxococcus xanthus seem to use positive regulators that stimulate FtsZ assembly at mid-cell.

-Communicating distress
+Responding to DNA damage

 FtsZ polymerization is also linked to stressors like DNA damage.
 DNA damage induces a variety of proteins to be manufactured, one of them called SulA.
 SulA prevents the polymerization and GTPase activity of FtsZ.
 SulA accomplishes this task by binding to self-recognizing FtsZ sites.
 By sequestering FtsZ, the cell can directly link DNA damage to inhibiting cell division.